Continuing Education Activity

 IT chemotherapy: IT chemotherapy has shown a survival benefit in retrospective studies.
 The agent used commonly includes methotrexate (MTX), cytarabine, thiotepa, and sustained release liposomal cytarabine.
 Studies have shown superior efficacy of sustained-release cytarabine compared to MTX.

-Aseptic/chemical meningitis is a common complication that can be managed with steroids.
+Aseptic/chemical meningitis is a common complication that is manageable with steroids.
 Infectious meningitis (commonly implicated organism is Staphylococcus epidermidis), seizure, myelosuppression, leukoencephalopathy are some other complications encountered.

 Since leptomeningeal carcinomatosis is a late-stage, metastatic complication of various cancer types, it is classified as stage IV disease.